dfirale/dfirale.github.io/_posts/2021-03-01-Finding evil with Powershell and Get-WinEvent.md

 For the baseline and proof of concept I wanted to use [Florian Roth's](https://twitter.com/cyb3rops) [Godmode Sigma rule](https://github.com/Neo23x0/sigma/blob/master/other/godmode_sigma_rule.yml).
 It basically includes the most effective search queries to detect malicious activity - following the principle: if you had only one shot, what would you look for?

-By breaking down the Sigma rule conditions into arrays, we can loop through the eventlogs and print results when specific criteria is met.
+By breaking down the Sigma rule conditions into arrays, we can loop through the eventlogs and send results via syslog when specific conditions are met.
+You can use your own syslog receiver or simple powershell and python receivers provided in my [repository](https://github.com/dfirale/evtscanner).

 Example of Sigma CommandLine conditions: